Notification of Disability Inclusion Profile outcome

 This is an indicative funding allocation only.
 The exact funding amount will be reflected in end of term Student Resource Package (SRP) updates.
 The school will be provided an end of term tier 3 funding summary via email shortly after the SRP update detailing confirmed funding amounts.
 Should the student have alternative enrolment arrangements (attends 2 schools), the final allocation will reflect this.
 Refer to: .

 It is highly recommended that the school resource notification is communicated to the parent/carer(s).
 The school resource notification should be tabled at the student’s next SSG meeting.
 Guidance will be provided to school leadership on communications to parent/carers when the profile report and school resource notification is sent to the school.
 Refer to: .

 Disability coordinator is notified of the outcome of the Disability Inclusion Profile

 The regional disability coordinator receives the profile report and School Resource Notification, advising them of any tier 3 student-level funding outcome resulting from the profile meeting, so they can support schools with any queries.

 Disability Inclusion funding support does not have deadlines, annual rounds, or submission dates.
 Funding for students supported by the Program for Students with Disabilities (PSD) will continue for individual students until a profile is completed.
 Schools can request a profile for students at any time if the student meets the request requirements.
 The facilitator service will prioritise students with the highest functional needs for profile meetings.

-For students who have enrolled at a new school, Tier 3 funding will be backdated for eligible students if a complete profile request is received within 2 terms.
-A complete profile request means that all required documentation and supporting information is provided to the facilitator service.
+For students who have enrolled at a new school, tier 3 funding will be backdated for eligible students if a complete profile request is received within 2 terms.
+A complete profile request means that all is provided to the facilitator service.
 The meeting does not have to be held within 2 terms.